 Before entering the One World Observatory viewing area, visitors are shown into the See Forever Theater, where a second time-lapse video about life in New York was shown.

 What we came for were the views.
 Looking out over Manhattan, Queens, the Bronx, Staten Island, and New Jersey is one of my favorite views in the world, even after a year of travel.
 Our first view was of the Statue of Liberty, looking very small from this height.
 The Statue of Liberty, such a small thing that was an enormous beacon of hope for immigrants to the US.
-The Statue of Liberty means a little more to me right now than it did a year ago.
+The Statue of Liberty means more to me right now than it did before we embarked on our world travels.

 As we looked out over NYC, Tim and I could not help but reminisce about the last time we were “here.”
 We had a view from this vantage point in 1993, when Tim and I visited Manhattan, stood atop one of the Twin Tower buildings, and snapped some photos.
 Priceless photos.
 Unfortunately, I misplaced that roll of film, a mistake that I still regret to this day.